mouakos/MetaExchange/README.md

 # Meta Exchange

-This solution implements a meta crypto exchange using Clean Architecture in C#.
+This solution implements a meta exchange using Clean Architecture in C#.
 It consists of:
 - Domain, Application, Infrastructure, ConsoleApp, and WebApi projects
 - Reads order books from JSON files and computes the best execution plan for BTC/EUR trades